wikindx/wikindx/website/web/src/content/customizing/plugins.md

    In the plugin's config.php, set $wikindxVersion to match WIKINDX_COMPONENTS_COMPATIBLE_VERSION["plugin"] in order to state compatibility.
    Incompatible plugins will not load.
-They will still be present and editable in the Admin|Components interface.
+They will still be present and editable in the _Admin > Components_ interface.

-The plugin directory may optionally have a file called description.txt
-which may be used as a README providing instructions and credits.
-The
-first line of this file must be the title of the plugin (and is used to display available plugins when administering plugins in WIKINDX) but
-the remaining lines can be whatever you wish.
+The plugin directory may optionally have a file called description.txt which may be used as a README providing instructions and credits.
+The first line of this file must be the title of the plugin (and is used to display available plugins when administering plugins in WIKINDX) but the remaining lines can be whatever you wish.

 If you have your message texts in a separate file, then users can opt to change language localization as for other parts of WIKINDX.
 In the example given below, both the file and the class are called 'testMessages_en'.
-The '_xx' suffix of a new file and class for another language should follow the name of a language folder in wikindx/components/languages/.
+The '_xx' suffix of a new file and class for another language should follow the name of a language folder in `wikindx/components/languages/`.
 New localization files should go into the same plugin folder as the xxx_en file.

 For creating or upgrading the db structure of the objects used by your plugin,